G5/heroku-dyno-status-board/README.md

 ./start.sh
 ```

-This app requires a self-signed SSL cert to run locally.
+This app requires a self-signed SSL cert to run locally (see https://devcenter.heroku.com/articles/ssl-certificate-self for details on creating a self-signed SSL).
+Add these files to a folder in root named "ssl" to be ignored by Git.

 ## Authors